"I gave an advice as a citizen not a spectator": Ralph defends his actions

 Ralph laments over Hajj Village

-Earlier, YEN.com.gh reported that Ralph St. Williams has lamented about the construction of the Hajj Village.
+Earlier, YEN.com.gh also reported that Ralph St. Williams lamented over the construction of the Hajj Village.

-In a video on TikTok, Ralph St. Williams opined that Ghana's overdependence on religion was becoming a matter of concern.
+In a video on TikTok, he opined that Ghana's overdependence on religion was becoming a matter of concern.

-Ralph urged President Mahama to live up to expectations and not to disappoint Ghanaians who reposed their trust in him.
+Ralph urged President John Mahama to avoid disappointing the Ghanaians who reposed their deep trust in him.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!